CommunityHoneyNetwork/chn-docs/docs/quickstart.md

 You can now log into the web interface for your new honeypot management server.
 In a browser, navigate to `http://<your.host.name>`, using the hostname or IP of the host where the Docker containers are running.
 You should be able to login using the `admin@localhost` account and the password you just set.

-Finally, retrieve your DEPLOY_KEY.
-This key is needed to deploy honeypots that talk with the server deployment.
-Retrieve it with:

-`docker-compose exec chnserver awk '/DEPLOY_KEY/' /opt/config.py`

-Make note of this key to use later (or alternatively, just run the above command again when you need it).

 ## Next Steps

 At this point you have a functioning CommunityHoneyNetwork server, ready to register honeypots and start collecting data.
 Next, try [deploying your first honeypot](firstpot.md)...